canopas/flutter-developer-roadmap-2023/README.md

   - On successful login, redirect the user to the Home screen.
 * Home Screen:
   - Display a screen with three tabs in the persistent bottom navigation bar.
-  - Implement screens for each tab with eye-catching UI.
 * Ensure that after a successful login, users cannot navigate back to the login screen.
 * Use [go_router](https://pub.dev/packages/go_router) for Navigation.
 * Here's [UI for reference](https://cdn4.vectorstock.com/i/1000x1000/55/68/chat-message-app-ui-kit-design-vector-34385568.jpg).